horst-osimitz/sre-task/README.md

 > }
 > ```

-## Steps to decomission the whole infrastructure
+## Steps to decommission the whole infrastructure

 1. Decommission EC2 instance
     ```bash